OSGP/Documentation/chapter3/section3.x/GetAdministrativeStatus.md

 ### Description
 GetAdministrativeStatus is a request to retrieve the current AdministrativeStatus setting from a device.
 The request needs the DeviceIdentification.

+All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).

 [GetGetAdministrativeStatusResponse](GetGetAdministrativeStatusResponse.md) returns if the setting GetAdministrativeStatus is enabled.
 The response request contains the DeviceIdentification and CorrelationUid which is received from the GetAdministrativeStatus request.

 ### References